A Merit is any sort of benefit or background that may help the character, outside of their normal internal powers would grant.

 Rating 5 Artifacts have up to 5 Evocations, and have 2 Greater Evocations.

-Each purchase of this merit represents a new language the Player Character has learned.
-All characters are assumed to start with their Local Tongue and Tradespeak, the common language.
+Each purchase of this merit represents a new language the Player Character has learned to speak, read, and write in.

 High Realm: While using the same words and structure as Low Realm, formal and rigorous selection of certain words have marked the language of the Elite of the Realm into its own recognizable pattern.